 When Noah came out of the ark he made a sacrifice of some of the clean beasts to God, who responded as follows:

 21 And Jehovah began to smell a restful odour, and so Jehovah said in his heart: Never again shall I call down evil upon the ground on man's account, because the inclination of the heart of man is bad from his youth up; and never again shall I deal every living thing a blow just as I have done (Genesis 8).

 At this point sons of Adam became carnivorous.
 After the flood the earth was no longer cursed, the flood baptised the earth as it were.
 The pre flood ground must have been less fertile than the post flood ground when the curse was lifted.
 Adamís generation had much more efficient bodies however, living 960 years - see intro15.

-So Cainís sacrifice was not cursed but it was seriously substandard, for the poor quality of the produce of the ground was in fact a punishment on men, and a cause of suffering and pain for them, and here Cain is offering what God was using to punish him personally, back to God!!
+So Cainís sacrifice was not cursed but it was seriously substandard and not what was asked for.
+Indeed the poor quality of the produce of the ground was in fact a punishment on men, and a cause of suffering and pain for them, and here Cain is offering what God was using to punish him personally, back to God!!